Set SMART Goals & SMARTER Goals

 Direct Sales Business Success

-Your direct sales business success depends on your ability to create effective goals.
+The success of your direct sales business depends on your ability to create effective goals.

 Your business and personal goals need to be specific, measurable, attainable, realistic and tangible.